dotcorkins/dwm-dotfiles/README.md

 # dwm-dotfiles
-colins dwm dotfiles
+colins dwm configs

+*this was written at 1:50 am.
+It does look bad. sorry.*

-These are my dwm dotfiles for my arch linux dwm install, it has barely anything and is relatively simple.**This is not professtional or formatted by any means!
+These are my dwm dotfiles for my arch linux dwm install, it has barely anything and is relatively simple.**This is not professional or formatted by any means!
 Read this to understand how to apply them.
 I am also writing this from the top of my head so it may be wrong.
 TELL ME IF IT IS**

+## install neovim, or vim.. please..

 I will cover:
+# patches
+  ***DO THIS FIRST***
+  I used uselessgaps , and while not a package i also added dwmblocks which i will go over here. go to https://dwm.suckless.org/patches/uselessgap/ and save the .diff file into your dwm folder.
+I reccomend renaming it to something like "gaps.diff" Run `patch -p1 < gaps.diff` then `sudo make clean install` **IT IS LIKELY THERE WILL BE AN ERROR..** do not panic. run `rm config.h &&make` that should(?) fix it. (i'll run it in a VM later to see if thats true.
+APOLOGIES IF IT BROKE YOUR DWM!) and then run the sudo make clean install command again and reboot

-# 1: dwm config.h
+# dwm config.h
-# : patches
+INSTALL
+* alacritty
+* noto-fonts <br>

+ just copy and paste my config.h to yours. then run `sudo make clean install` and reboot

 # picom
-# nvim
+INSTALL
+* picom

+run this stuff in this order

+`cd .config` (FROM ~ DIRECTORY) ~ `mkdir picom` `cp /etc/xdg/picom.conf ~/.config/picom/picom.conf` `cd picom` `nvim picom.conf` then literally copy and paste my picom.conf.